Why Facebook Offline Conversions Is a Must post-iOS 14

 All of the Facebook user’s unique identifiers are kept in the FBCLID.
 Once a conversion has been captured, Facebook scans all of your offline event data to see if it can match any of it to the conversion, resulting in improved conversion attribution.

-You can either report offline conversions manually to Facebook or automate the process by using the Facebook Offline Conversions API or leveraging existing Facebook partner integrations.
-Alternatively, you can use Madgicx Cloud Tracking, which sets up all the tools you need to optimize your conversion tracking.
+You can either report offline conversions manually to Facebook by uploading a .csv file or automate the process by using the preferred Facebook Conversions API or leveraging existing Facebook partner integrations.

-For now, let’s discuss creating an offline event set and manually uploading your offline event data in Events Manager.
+For now, let’s go over manually uploading your offline event data in Events Manager.
 We’ll discuss other methods later.

 Set up Facebook offline conversions in Events Manager